draekko-rand/traypreferences/README.md

 ##TrayPreferences
-UI replacement for Android SharedPreferences using the tray content provider as its backend.
+UI replacement for Android SharedPreferences using the Tray content provider as its backend.

 ##Note